There are so many reasons to visit Dumfries and Galloway, but here are the top 10.

 You are spoilt for choice for unforgettable walks through forests, over mountains, through valleys and along the rugged coastline.
 There are three National Scenic Areas here and The Southern Upland Way coast-to-coast route starts here.
 Explore archaeological remains along waymarked walks in the conifer-rich Castle O’er Forest near Lockerbie.

 Robert ‘Rabbie’ Burns will live forever in this region.
 The former national poet spent his final years here and Burns Night is celebrated vociferously.
-John Paul Jones, Father of the American Navy, was born in Dumfries and a new visitor attraction celebrates author of Peter Pan, James Barrie, who grew up here.
+John Paul Jones, Father of the American Navy, was born in Dumfries and a visitor attraction celebrates author of Peter Pan, James Barrie, who grew up here.

 Dumfries and Galloway has everything for those who like to get their adrenaline rush in the great outdoors.
 The award-winning 7Stanes mountain bike trails bring riders from miles afar, the lochs offer windsurfing and yachting, and activity centres put on everything from zorbing to grass sledging.